-The nature of industry in America has changed considerably over the last few decades.
+The nature of the industry in America has changed considerably over the last few decades.
 A diversified national economy that resembles a broad church of burgeoning, lucrative sectors, industry in the USA has evolved and adapted to a 21st-century world that revolves around the use of technology.

 Once a powerhouse of global manufacturing, the country has changed course over the last 20 years and now many American cities are now more reliant on other sectors such as financial services, technology and media.